1. Is my Singer Sewing Machine a Featherweight?

 We carry empty oil bottles with a long directed spout that many of our customers fill with Kerosene to not only reach and clean in tight places but to have more control over how much is dripped out.
 For further cleaning and polishing instruction, below is our video tutorial.

-5. Why does my Featherweight and Case have such a strong odor?
+5. Why do my Featherweight and Case have such a strong odor?

 6. Why is my Featherweight skipping stitches and/or not picking up the bobbin thread, or the thread keeps breaking?